 Although eating a plate of homemade fries every night is a thing of the past, boy did I ever come up with a sure-fire way to make the perfect crispy baked oven fry in the process.

 The only thing I’ve never quite been able to master is cutting the potatoes the same size so that each wedge cooks up perfectly… until now.

 It makes fries… perfect fries.

-- 1 large egg white, whipped OR ½ tsp arrowroot for vegans
+1 large egg white, whipped OR ½ teaspoon arrowroot for vegans

 Just excuse the sea salt in the Himalayan rock salt container.